-The Review Committee will review and rank each complete application to determine its merits in accordance with the criteria set out in this manual and pursuant to the scoring criteria contained in the applicable Appendix for each category.
+Pursuant to the Department's commitment to transparency in the administration of the CFPF, an advisory Review Committee will be established to provide input on application scoring.
+The Review Committee will include individuals from outside of the Department.
+The Review Committee will review and rank each complete application to determine its merits in accordance with the criteria set out in this manual and pursuant to the scoring criteria contained in the Appendix B for each category.
 The Review Committee will provide scoring, ranking and recommendations to the Department.